Plants we regret losing

 Banksia telematiaea - Swamp Fox Banksia

 We received seed of Banksia telematiaea or Swamp Fox Banksia in March 2006 and planted it in a large pot in May 2009.
-This plant from the area around Perth grows to 2m high with small round flowers of yellow, orange and brown, flowering for the first time for us in April 2011.
+This plant native to the area around Perth grows to 2m high with small round flowers of yellow, orange and brown, flowering for the first time for us in April 2011.
 These flowers last for a long time and are prolific.
 We enjoyed this plant very much until October 2015 when it died after being frosted off in winter 2015.

 Billardiera longifolia